Alfred Richard Orage: With Gurdjieff

-Orage, Ouspensky and C. Daly King emphasised certain aspects of the Gurdjieff System while ignoring others.
+Orage, Ouspensky, and King emphasised certain aspects of the Gurdjieff System while ignoring others.
 According to Gurdjieff, Orage emphasised self-observation.
-In Harlem, New York City, Jean Toomer, one of Orage's students at Greenwich Village used Gurdjieff's work to confront the problem of racism.
+In Harlem, Jean Toomer, one of Orage's students at Greenwich Village, used Gurdjieff's work to confront the problem of racism.

-In 1927 Orage's first wife, Jean, granted him a divorce and in September he married Jessie Richards Dwight (1901–1985), the co-owner of the Sunwise Turn bookshop where Orage first lectured on the Gurdjieff System.
+In 1927, Orage's first wife, Jean, granted him a divorce and in September he married Jessie Richards Dwight (1901–1985), the co-owner of The Sunwise Turn bookshop where Orage first lectured on the Gurdjieff System.
 Orage and Jessie had two children, Richard and Ann.
-While they were in New York Orage and Jessie often catered to celebrities such as Paul Robeson, fresh from his London tour.
-In 1930 Orage returned to England and in 1931 he began publishing the New English Weekly.
+While they were in New York, Orage and his wife often catered to celebrities such as Paul Robeson, fresh from his London tour.
+In 1930, Orage returned to England and, in 1931, he began publishing the New English Weekly.
 He remained in London until his death on 6 November 1934.

 The Orages sailed back to New York from England on the S.S.
-Washington on 29 December 1930, and arrived on Thursday 8 January 1931.
+Washington on 29 December 1930, and arrived on 8 January 1931.
 The next day, while they were staying at the Irving Hotel, Orage wrote a letter to Gurdjieff unveiling a plan for the publication of All and Everything before the end of the year and promising a substantial amount of money.
-At lunch in New York City on 21 February 1931 Achmed Abdulla, a.k.a.
-Nadir Kahn, told the Orages that he had met Gurdjieff in Tibet and that Gurdjieff had been known there as Lama Dordjieff, a Tsarist agent and tutor to the Dalai Lama.
+At lunch in New York City on 21 February 1931, Achmed Abdulla, a.k.a.
+Nadir Kahn, told the Orages that he had met Gurdjieff in Tibet and that Gurdjieff had been known there as "Lama Dordjieff", a Tsarist agent and tutor to the Dalai Lama.
 Orage also helped Gurdjieff to translate Meetings with Remarkable Men from Russian to English, but it was not published in their lifetimes.